The next foldable phone could use this flexible glass

-With Samsung announcing its new foldable Galaxy phone and Chinese company Royole unveiling the foldable FlexPai, it's clear that foldable phones will be a real thing in 2019.
-And while OLED screens have long been flexible, the product category won't work unless those screens are covered with similarly twisty glass -- which is exactly why Corning continues to push the envelope on how much glass can bend.
+Samsung, Huawei and LG all announced their intention to make foldable phones in 2019.
+And while OLED screens have long been flexible, this type of device won't work unless those screens are covered with similarly twisty glass -- which is exactly why Corning continues to push the envelope on how much glass can bend.

-"To go to a tight bend radius, you have to go to a glass that's much, much thinner than what you have today and some of the glass we have in our laboratory is thinner than a human hair," says Polly Chu, technology director at Corning.
+"To go to a tight bend radius, you have to go to a glass that's much, much thinner than what you have today," said Polly Chu, Corning's technology director. and some of the glass we have in our laboratory is thinner than a human hair," said Polly Chu, Corning's technology director.

-I was able to hold the glass in my hands, and I had a hard time believing it was a sheet of glass and not a piece of thin plastic.

-Plastic is also being considered as a potential cover material for foldable phone displays.
-But unlike plastic, which is prone to scratching, creasing and changing color over time, Corning says its glass will retain its integrity and color.
+Plastic is also being considered as a potential cover material for foldable phone displays, but unlike plastic, which is prone to scratching, creasing and changing color over time, Corning says its glass will retain its color and structure.

 Glass takes the driver's seat

 As screens continue to stretch beyond TV's and mobile devices into other industries, manufacturers are looking at glass to cover their displays.
 And Corning's glass may soon be taking the driver's seat when it comes to automotive design.
-With cars become more and more autonomous, screens are popping up inside the cars for both the driver and the passenger to use as a control and entertainment center.
+With cars becoming more and more autonomous, screens are popping up inside the cars for both the driver and the passenger to use as control and entertainment centers.

 Corning has been working on curved dashboard displays for car interiors that wrap around the cockpit and textured glass that can mimic wood and other car surfaces.

-Using a technology called dead front, Corning can hide controls underneath this textured glass that only appear when the glass is backlit.
-This allows the controls to seamlessly blend into the console and merge into dashboard.
+Using a technology called dead front, Corning can hide controls underneath this textured glass that only appear when the glass is backlit while they're in use.
+This allows the controls to seamlessly blend into the console and merge seamlessly into dashboard.
 Even the car windows have the potential to become backlit touch screens essentially turning any glass surface within the car into a usable display.

 And with more glass in the driver's seat, good visibility is crucial to keep up with safety standards, which is why Corning has also developed antireflective coatings for its glass that might be able to reduce the appearance of fingerprints and drastically improve glare.
 The company is also making the glass on the exterior of the car more durable.
 Corning has partnerships with automakers to develop windshield glass that's more resilient to rock chips and hail.